 Your assignment is to negotiate with someone outside of Wharton for any good or service worth more than \$0 and less than \$250.
-Wheel and deal with the deli clerk for a cheaper lunch, see if you can get a discounted haircut, negotiate reduced video late fees-be creative.
+Wheel and deal with the deli clerk for a cheaper lunch, see if you can get a discounted haircut, negotiate a fee you have incurred-be creative.